ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 		```

-    - Right after this 2 functions let's create our module entry-point and exit-point.
+    - Right after these 2 functions let's create our module entry-point and exit-point.
 		```
 		int minit(void)
 		{